ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 The standalone PCBA, bottom

 Thermal camera images while the board is running under load (you may use your Board Bringup Thermal image here!)

-The Altium Board design in 2D view (screenshot)

-The Altium Board design in 3D view (screenshot)

 ### Node-RED Dashboard Screenshot:
 ![Node-RED Dashboard](screenshots/nodered.png)